Returnship Salaries 2026: What to Expect – and How to Negotiate Like a Full-Timer

 Value-based negotiation works.
 Focus on what you bring rather than what you need.

 Interview Guys Tip: Frame negotiations around specific skills or experiences that directly benefit the role.
-“My previous project management experience with $2M budgets would help streamline the product launch timeline” works better than “I need more money.”
+“My previous project management experience with $2M budgets would accelerate the product launch timeline” works better than “I need more money.”

 The Data Supports Negotiation